Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 5500 XT should in theory be much better than the Radeon HD 7750 in general. (explain)
+Memory BandwidthThe Radeon RX 5500 XT, in theory, should be a lot faster than the Radeon HD 7750 in general. (explain)

-Texel RateThe Radeon RX 5500 XT should be quite a bit (more or less 490%) faster with regards to anisotropic filtering than the Radeon HD 7750. (explain)
+Texel RateThe Radeon RX 5500 XT is quite a bit (about 490%) faster with regards to anisotropic filtering than the Radeon HD 7750. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison